Discover Safe Online Transactions: Detailed Explanation and Security Insights

 Online payments, digital banking, and internet-based purchases have become part of everyday life.
 Many people use websites and mobile applications to transfer money, pay bills, and manage financial activities without visiting a physical location.
 As digital activity grows, understanding safe online transactions becomes increasingly important.

-Understanding Safe Online Transactions
+Safe Online Transactions Explained

 Some common types of online transactions include: